primeURL/JS-Interview/README.md

 ## 5. Memoization techniques, Pure functions and Pure components

 > Pure Functions in JS are functions that does not have any

+## 6. Explain the concept of AJAX

+> Asynchronous JavaScript and XML (AJAX) is a web development technique that allows for asynchronous communication between the client and server, enabling dynamic content updates without refreshing the entire page.

+1. Event is occured in a webpage(button is clicked).
+2. An XMLHttpRequest Object is created by JS.
+3. XMLHttpRequest Object sends request to a web-server.
+4. Server process the request and send back response to web-page.
+5. The response is read by JS and Update the Page.
+6. All this happens dynamically without page refresh.